 Sometimes we need a small gift for a neighbor, a guild gift exchange, or just to say “I’ve been thinking about you.”
 These gifts for quilters won’t break the bank but are something any quilter in your life will enjoy.
+I might have sent this blog post to my family so they know what to buy for me and a few I just went ahead and ordered because I couldn’t wait.

 Twenty dollars doesn’t go as far as it did when I originally did this post back in 2016 but there are still so great gifts on the market for quilters.
 Ready to see what I think the best twenty gifts for quilters under $20 are?
 Let’s go!!!